Audra505/Financial-Operational-Analytics/Technical_Implementation.md

 # Purpose
 This document details the **technical design and implementation of the end-to-end analytics pipeline,** covering ETL processing, PostgreSQL data modeling, and architectural decisions.
 It is intended to demonstrate real-world analytics engineering practices, including data quality handling, layered architecture, and BI-ready modeling.

-The implementation intentionally **mirrors analytics environments by separating data ingestion, cleansing, modeling, and reporting into clearly defined layers.**
+The implementation mirrors enterprise analytics environments **by enforcing clear separation between ingestion, cleansing, modeling, and reporting layers.**

 ---
 # Architecture Overview